Supporting religious pluralism and respect for freedom of religion or belief across South Asia (SAC)

-Mainstream print media and social media trends were observed by a panel of journalists to monitor and identify news items, articles, posts, and opinions of hate speech that are racially charged and incite hatred.
+A panel of journalists observed mainstream print media and social media trends to monitor and identify news items, articles, posts, and opinions of hate speech that are racially charged and incite hatred.
 Counter-narratives and counter-posts were prepared in the languages of Sinhala, Tamil and English.

 - Center for Communication Training: ‘Sustaining Livelihoods of Youth in Plantation Communities Affected by Covid-19 Pandemic’ (2020)

-Activities under this project included information dissemination through mobile announcements using three-wheel taxis; promotion of stay home activities such as home gardening, awareness creation on small scale farming activities; needs assessment of the most vulnerable youth in the target communities and refer them to institutions providing post – Covid-19 assistance; an analysis of Covid-19 responses and recommendations which were then shared with the relevant local authorities.
+Activities under this project included information dissemination through mobile announcements using three-wheel taxis; promotion of stay-at-home activities such as home gardening, awareness creation on small-scale farming activities; needs assessment of the most vulnerable youth in the target communities and refer them to institutions providing post-Covid-19 assistance; an analysis of Covid-19 responses and recommendations which were then shared with the relevant local authorities.